Renault Symbioz review

 Design, interior & technology

 The Symbioz was designed at exactly the same time as the facelifted Captur, in the knowledge that the purposeful, chunky front end look would be worn by both cars.
-Both cars embrace Renault’s newest design language that was first seen on the all-electric Scenic E-Tech.
-Signature elements of this include the sharp vertical LED strakes, complex grille pattern, sculpted bonnet and generally very angular styling.
+Both cars embrace Renault’s newest design language that was first seen on the all-electric Renault Scenic E-Tech.
+These signature elements include the sharp vertical LED strakes, a complex grille pattern, a sculpted bonnet and generally very angular styling.

-It’s a similar story inside, as the Symbioz uses the same functional interior design as the Captur that will make this an easy car to live with.
-However it doesn’t doesn’t offer the same wow factor you get in rivals like the Kia Sportage, or some of Renault’s own models like the Megane or Scenic EVs.
+It’s a similar story inside, as the Symbioz uses the same functional interior design as the Captur, making this an easy car to live with.
+However, it doesn’t offer the same wow factor you get in rivals like the Kia Sportage, or other Renault models like the Renault Megane or Scenic EVs.

 Reserved exclusively for top-of-the-range models is the single-piece Solarbay glass roof.
 This makes the cabin feel more airy because, rather than using a mechanical blind, the opacity of the glass itself can be changed from fully transparent to fully opaque, or even half-and-half, at the push of a button.